It’s not the kind of Ferrari that makes a grand entrance.

 The view over that low dashboard, the slightly upright seating, the mechanical feel in every control…

-and then the engine wakes up behind you — sharp, metallic, alive.
+and then the V8 wakes up behind you — sharp, metallic, alive.

 It doesn’t feel like a museum piece.